benhazoom/BensCoffeeStoreProject-Java-project/README.md

 The back end implements REST dynamic service which allows easy transformation between **data bases** and between **other types of products**

 ## Database
+At first the Database was deleted everytime we restarted the service but using a file to save the Database state from service to service fixed this issue so the Database could be consistent

 1-succesful "Post" Method